Water Quality FAQ

 Does CUD water have fluoride in it?

-Yes, CUD began adding fluoride to its water supply to reduce tooth decay in children at the rate of approximately 1 part per million.
+Yes, CUD began adding fluoride to its water supply to reduce tooth decay in children at the rate of approximately .7 parts per million.
 This amount is recommended by the American Dental Association for maximum dental protection.

 Why is my water discolored when I first turn it on?